Code-Institute-Submissions/MS1-infinity-gym/README.md

 # Acknowledgements
-I received inspiration for this project from X
+I want to thank my mentor for givin met good advice and confidence i could do it.